 You have two options for submitting your application:

-Apply in Paper – you can still submit your application in paper, downloadable forms are listed below.
+Apply in Paper - downloadable forms are listed below.
 These should be submitted to our E-Planning Team, Aberdeenshire Council, Viewmount, Arduthie Road, Stonehaven, AB39 2DQ.

 Planning Application and Other Consent Forms

 - Mineral Workings Application

 - Prior Notification

 - High Hedge Application